mattduguid/mcp-101/README.md

 {"answer":" Porirua is a city located in the North Island of New Zealand."}%
 ```

-Now we know it works via the API that could be exposed to the outside world through method of choice i'd use cloudflared tunnels to wrap it with a custom domain name and SSL certificate and host it properly
+- now we know it works via the local API endpoint, it could be exposed to the outside world through method of choice such as cloudflared tunnels to wrap it with a custom domain name and SSL certificate

-In next step we can create a basic visual studio code extension to provide a UI for users to query it, initially locally just for this 101 exercise but if releasing for public consumption point it at the public API endpoint
+- in next step we can create a basic visual studio code extension to provide a UI for users to query it, initially locally just for this 101 exercise but if releasing for public consumption point it at the public API endpoint

 ## create visual studio plugin